Tips for reducing baby separation anxiety at night

 How Do I Help My Baby if They Have Separation Anxiety?

-If your baby exhibits any signs of separation anxiety at night, it’s important to keep your bedtime routine consistent and not introduce new habits, such as holding our baby as they fall asleep.
+If your baby exhibits any signs of separation anxiety at night, it’s important to keep your bedtime routine consistent and not introduce new habits, such as holding your baby as they fall asleep.
 If you choose to sleep train your baby, keep implementing your chosen sleep training approach even if your baby is experiencing separation anxiety.
 This will help them through this developmental milestone and reinforce healthy sleep habits.

 Other ways to help your baby if they have separation anxiety include: